jxkxj/Caas/README.md

 Task<IEnumerable<Config>> GetAllConfigsForClientAsync(string identifier, string type);

 Task CheckInClient(string identifier, string type);

+Task CheckInClient<T>(string identifier, string type, T extraData);
 ```

 Check-ins are stored with the client id and the datetime in UTC.

 ## Caas.Web

+**Online Portal**

+Starting with version 2.0, you can now manager you clients, configs, and check-ins online!

+Simple visit the site (most cases, http://localhost:5000) and you will be brought to a login.
+The default login is:

+***Username***: admin@example.com

+***Password***: Password123

+After logging in, you will be asked to change the email and password.
+Currently, you can only have 1 account, but this may change later on.

+After logging in, you will be brough to the screen shown below.
+Here is where you can manage client types, clients, configs, and watch check-ins.

 **Enviroment Variables**